Center for Employment Opportunities

 CEO is an equal employment opportunity for all regardless of race, color, citizenship, religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, veteran or reservist status or any other category protected by federal, state or local law.

-The starting compensation for this position is $45,000 (your annual salary can increase as a result of strong demonstration of your ability to meet monthly placement goals).
-In addition, team members can receive health coverage, paid parental leave, access to a retirement plan, sick and vacation leave, paid holidays and more.
+Salary is commensurate with demonstrated experience and abilities.
+In addition, team members can receive health coverage, paid parental leave, access to a retirement plan, sick and vacation time, paid holidays, and more.

 Level of Language Proficiency